-I am a CHRP
+I am a CPHR

-The CHRP designation is a nationally recognized (provincially granted) level of achievement signifying that an HR practitioner meets specific professional criteria, keeps current in the field, and adheres to the professional Code of Ethics.
+The CPHR designation is a nationally recognized (provincially granted) level of achievement signifying that an HR practitioner meets specific professional criteria, keeps current in the field, and adheres to the professional Code of Ethics.
 Recertification represents your commitment to continuous learning in a profession that is constantly evolving.

 - Be a HRANB member in good standing